spack/spack/lib/spack/docs/build_systems/luapackage.rst

 The ``LuaPackage`` base class comes with the following phases:

+#. ``unpack`` - if using a rock, unpacks the rock and moves into the source directory
 #. ``preprocess`` - adjust sources or rockspec to fix build
 #. ``install`` - install the project